WitnessForest/BVAE/README.md

 ## ACM Reference Format:
 Qianzhen Rao, Yang Liu, Weike Pan, and Ming Zhong.
 2023.
 BVAE: Behavior-aware Variational Autoencoder for Multi-Behavior Multi-Task Recommendation.
 In Seventeenth ACM Conference on Recommender Systems (RecSys ’23)

+## Note
+We made an error in the data statistics table in our paper: the total number of items in the UB dataset is 30,947, and the 30,743 written in the paper is the number of items in the training set.
+Similarly, the total number of purchase interactions in the UB dataset should be 133,708.
+Sincerely apologize.